42 Best Apps for Learning Mandarin Chinese in 2026

 Mandarin learning apps free

 Price: The free plan is pretty generous, and most do not require the Pro version.
-For extra features, you can subscribe 1 month at $8.49, 1 year at $29.99, and a lifetime for $119.99.
+For extra features, you can subscribe for 1 month at $8.49, 1 year at $29.99, or a lifetime at $119.99.
 They nearly always offer discounts.

 You can check my full review of Memrise.

-ChinesePod is a platform that teaches Mandarin Chinese with over 4,000 video and audio courses.
+ChinesePod is a platform that teaches Mandarin Chinese and offers over 4,000 video and audio courses.

-In reality, it promotes not just authentic Chinese content designed to immerse learners but also an unstructured method.
-It allows students to pick whatever courses they wish to finish.
+In reality, it promotes authentic Chinese content designed to immerse learners and uses an unstructured method.
+It allows students to choose which courses they wish to complete.

-There is no set order in which we must complete the courses: simply select your Chinese level and browse the various classes offered.
+There is no set order for completing the courses; simply select your Chinese level and browse the classes offered.

-Speechling is a multi-language learning platform that works with natural language speakers to help users improve their grammar, intonation, word choice, and articulation.
+Speechling is a multilingual learning platform that works with natural-language speakers to help users improve their grammar, intonation, word choice, and articulation.
 It also delivers traditional and simplified Chinese materials.

 The app’s primary goal is to improve natural conversation fluency to a native level.

-You have the option of listening to a native speaker articulate a word or phrase before recording yourself repeating it.
+You can listen to a native speaker articulate a word or phrase before recording yourself repeating it.

-Price: It has a forever-free plan to access the whole curriculum and other features.
-For 1-on-1 tuition, audio journals, switch between languages, and offline bonus resources, buy Speechling Unlimited for $19.99/month.
+Price: It has a forever-free plan to access the curriculum and other features.
+For 1-on-1 tuition, audio journals, switching between languages, and offline bonus resources, buy Speechling Unlimited for $19.99/month.

 Ninchanese is a comprehensive Chinese language study program with over 1500 Mandarin courses.
-It is a stress-free and enjoyable learning approach because most sessions are gamified or feature game-like components.
+Its learning approach is stress-free and enjoyable because most sessions are gamified or feature game-like components.

 You’ll increase your Mandarin reading, vocabulary, grammar, listening, speaking, and writing abilities through a series of exercises and games designed into structured courses.